 Aswan is a city on the Nile, and very interesting, especially if you like extremes.
 Did you know that Aswan is one of the driest places on earth?

 If you like extremes, you’ll really like the Aswan High Dam, one of the greatest engineering projects of all time.
 This dam created one of the largest lakes in the world, Lake Nasser.

 Looks pretty and peaceful, doesn’t it?
 But did you know this lake is full of crocodiles?
 And that one of those crocodiles can eat 150 kilos of fish every day?!

 To create Lake Nasser, almost 100 000 people had to move.
 Abu Simbel had to be moved, too.
 That’s one of the most famous Egyptian temples.
 My sister got up at 3am to catch the bus from Aswan to Abu Simbel.

 With kids in Aswan

 I was only 6 when we were there, so mum thought it would be more fun for me to stay in Aswan.
-We spent the morning walking around, dodging hawkers (mum says lah, shukran in a firm voice), eating street food and just hanging around the fountains and the playgrounds.
+We spent the morning walking around, dodging hawkers (mum says lah, shukran in a firm voice), eating street food and just hanging around the fountains and the playground.

 We also rode in a caleche, a horse-driven carriage.
 Mum thought they drove too fast in the crazy Egyptian traffic, but I didn’t mind.